get2chhavi/microsoft-graph-docs/api-reference/beta/api/teams_apps_list_published.md

 # List the published apps from the Teams app catalog
 List apps from the Microsoft Teams app catalog.
 This includes apps from the Microsoft Teams store, as well as apps from your organization's app catalog (the tenant app catalog).
-To get apps from your organization's app catalog only, specify `Organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamscatalogapp.md) resource.
+To get apps from your organization's app catalog only, specify `organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamscatalogapp.md) resource.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference).